-The Undergraduate Research Grants for the Environment (URGE) program provides a unique opportunity for teams of undergraduate students and their faculty mentors to utilize the Biological Field Station for research.
+The Undergraduate Research Grants for the Environment (URGE) program provides a unique opportunity for teams of undergraduate students and their faculty mentors to utilize the West Michigan Biological Field Station for environmental and scientific research.
 The grants fund full-time summer research projects in the natural sciences, including biology, zoology, natural resource management, environmental science, chemistry, and geology.

 Each undergraduate student is eligible for a $3,750 stipend, on-site housing, and partial meal support for their full-time, 12-week research project.
 Each faculty mentor is eligible for up to a $3,500 stipend that can be used for time, supplies, travel, or other research support.

 Because one of the primary purposes of URGE is to foster faculty mentor-student relationships as a powerful educational and motivational tool, we require research proposals and projects to be a shared effort between students and faculty mentors.
 Grant applications are available in October and are due at the end of January.
-For more information about the URGE program or other research opportunities, please contact Hugh Brown, field station director, at (269) 721-4434.
+For more information about the URGE program or other research opportunities, please contact Sara Syswerda, education director, at (269) 721-4434.

 Download a URGE application.
 The application includes additional information about the award and student qualifications.
 Applications for the URGE program must be received at Pierce Cedar Creek Institute by January 31, 2014.